Writing to Heal. Using journaling to transform your life

 In this lecture we look at how to be truthful in our journaling and writing.

-How do my values, passions, purpose help me to find out what stories I want to tell?
+How do my values, passions, purpose help me to find out who I am and why am I here?

 In this lecture we look at a process called values to vision.
 By taking steps through the process and working out what our values, passion and purpose leads us towards our vision.
 Without a vision we do not have a direction.